Pelagicore/softwarecontainer/README.md

 service tests.
 To run all tests after building, run `run-all-tests.sh` in the project root.

-The unit tests written in gtest/gmock available in */unit-test/*.
+The unit tests written in gtest/gmock are available in */unit-test/*.
 The tests are run using `run-tests.sh` from the build directory.
 Note that you have to run them as root, since the actual container creation is not stubbed of and requires root access.

 The component tests are in libsoftwarecontainer/component-test/ and are run with test_runner.sh.
-Currently, the component tests are outdated and needs to be reworked.
+Currently, the component tests are outdated and need to be reworked.

 The service tests are in service-test/ and are run with run_tests.sh.